More than just a gateway to the Great Barrier Reef

-Home to local Aboriginal tribes long before European settlement, Aboriginal history and culture are prominent in many surrounding regions.
+Home to local Aboriginal tribes long before European settlement.
+Aboriginal history and culture are prominent in many surrounding regions.

-The reef, however, is just the start of tourist attractions on offer.
+However, the Great Barrier Reef is just the start of tourist attractions on offer.

-Daintree Rainforest & Cape Tribulation
+Daintree Rainforest and Cape Tribulation

 Kuranda, Atherton Tablelands and Waterfalls

-Barron GorgeJust north of Cairns is the small town of Kuranda, nestled amongst World Heritage-listed rainforest.
+Barron Gorge Just north of Cairns is the small town of Kuranda, nestled amongst the World Heritage-listed rainforest.

 Visitors can experience their trip through the rainforest to and from the town via the unique Kuranda Scenic Railway and Skyrail.

-South of Cairns, you will find the Atherton Tablelands region.
+West of Cairns, you will find the Atherton Tablelands region.

-Keep your eye open for the regions tropical wildlife, though it shouldn’t be hard.
+Keep your eye open for the region’s tropical wildlife, though it shouldn’t be hard.